Integrating with development tools

 Development panel on issues

-The Development panel is shown on the View Issue screen in Jira Software.
-It summarizes developer activity:
+The Development panel is shown on the View Issue screen and provides the following functionality:

 Workflow triggers can help keep Jira Software issues synchronized with the information in your development tools – Fisheye/Crucible, Bitbucket, and GitHub.

-Instead of relying on developers to manually update the status of an issue after creating branches, committing code, completing reviews, or merging pull requests, you can configure triggers in your workflow to automatically transition issues when these events occur in your development tools.
+Instead of relying on developers to manually update the status of an issue after committing code, completing reviews, or creating branches, you can configure triggers in your workflow to automatically transition issues when these events occur in your development tools.
 For example, you could configure a trigger to automatically transition an issue from 'To Do' to 'In Progress' when a branch is created.

 See Configuring workflow triggers for instructions on setting up workflow triggers.

 When you are ready, you can also release the version from the Release Hub.
 Doing this marks the version as complete, moves incomplete issues to other versions, and triggers release builds (if Jira Software is integrated with Bamboo).

 How it works

-When development tools are integrated with Jira Software, a developer simply needs to supply an issue key for the issue to be automatically linked:
+When the Atlassian development tools are integrated with Jira Software, a user simply needs to supply an issue key for the issue to be automatically linked:

 Commits are linked automatically if the issue key is included in the commit message.